-Depending on your body type, edibles can take up to two hours to fully take effect and may impair your ability to drive, work, or operate machinery safely for a longer period of time.
-Be careful; start with a single 5mg serving or less, and don’t take more until you wait a full two hours.
-Most importantly, keep edibles far away from children and pets.
+Since edibles can take up to two hours to fully take effect, start with a single 5mg serving or less and don’t take anymore until you’ve waited a full two hours to feel the full effects.
+Edibles may impair your ability to drive, work, or operate machinery safely for a longer period of time.
+Be sure to keep all edibles away from pets and children.

 Marijuana concentrates come in a number of varieties: oils, hashes, waxes, kief, and amber.
 If marijuana was compared to a light beer, then concentrates would be a stiff whiskey drink.
 They are strong and have a quick effect, so begin with a small amount.

 Vaporizer pens are relatively new to the legal marijuana market and work similarly to electronic cigarettes.
 Be careful and go slowly when using them because they often use concentrated cannabis oils.

 Driving under the influence of marijuana is illegal in Washington and carries serious penalties.
 THC is the psychoactive ingredient in marijuana.
 Similar to the 0.08 blood alcohol limit, it is illegal to drive with 5ng/ml of THC or more in your blood if you are 21 or older.
 If you are under 21, it is illegal to drive with any amount of THC in your blood.

 The blood test is performed at a police station or medical facility and requires a blood draw.
 Published research says it can take 3 hours for some people to drop below 5ng/ml after using marijuana, but it can take longer depending on multiple variables such as gender and body size.

 It is less risky to wait at least 5 hours before operating a vehicle.
 Keep in mind that edible marijuana products can remain in your system much longer.